-In this tutorial we will show you how to install Slack on Ubuntu 18.04 LTS.
-For those of you who didn’t know, Slack is a Cloud-based software that provides a team collaboration tool and services, founded by Stewart Butterfield.
-Slack offers a lot of IRC-like (Internet Relay Chat) features such as persistent chat room channel organized by topic.
-Slack can be searchable including files, conversation, and people.
+In this tutorial, we will show you how to install Slack on Ubuntu 18.04 LTS.
+For those of you who didn’t know, Slack is a cloud-based software that provides a team collaboration tool and services, founded by Stewart Butterfield.
+Slack offers a lot of IRC-like (Internet Relay Chat) features such as a persistent chat room channel organized by topic.
+Slack can be searchable including files, conversations, and people.

 Install Slack on Ubuntu 18.04 LTS Bionic Beaver